-The GIS program is designed for professionals, students and the general public in environmental resource management, urban and regional planning, local government, facilities management and other fields who need to become skillful and knowledgeable users of geographic information systems.
+The program is designed for professionals, students and the general public in environmental resource management, urban and regional planning, local government, facilities management, and other fields who need to become skillful and knowledgeable users of geographic information systems.
+This program will most benefit entry-level and intermediate-level GIS users who lack formal education in geography or GIS.
+There are no prerequisites for GEOG 9003 Introduction to GIS, though familiarity with maps or geographic concepts is recommended.
+GEOG 9003 Introduction to GIS is a prerequisite for most other GIS courses.

 GIS class size is limited due to the need for all students to have access to computer terminals.
 Registration for individual courses is on a first-come basis.
 To guarantee a space in a class, early registration is advised.